kobusPitzer/PocketWeather/README.md

 ## Things to make it better

-* Alo the user to add custom location
+* Allow the user to add custom location
-* More weather icons to show partly cloudy infromation and so on.
+* More weather icons to show partly cloudy information and so on.
 * Forecast the weather for chosen location.
 * Save history of current location.
 (Using forecast and then looking back when needed)
 * Use a better API key to do more accurate calls (This unfortunately costs money)